Renewable energy in the United States: California Solar Initiative

 As part of former Governor Arnold Schwarzenegger's Million Solar Roofs Program, California set a goal to create 3,000 megawatts of new, solar-produced electricity by 2017, with funding of $2.8 billion.

 The California Solar Initiative offers cash incentives on solar PV systems of up to $2.50 a watt.
 These incentives, combined with federal tax incentives, can cover up to 50% of the total cost of a solar panel system.
 Financial incentives to support renewable energy are available in some other US states.

 Green Power Partnership

 The EPA named the top 20 partners in its Green Power Partnership that are generating their own renewable energy on-site.
 Combined, they generate more than 736 million kilowatt-hours of renewable energy on-site each year, enough to power more than 61,000 average U.S. homes.

 Renewable portfolio standards

 A Renewable Portfolio Standard refers to legislation that creates a market in tradeable renewable or green electricity certificates.
 Electricity distributors or wholesaler purchasers of electricity are required to source a specified percentage of their electricity (portfolio) from renewable generation sources.
 Liable entities that fall short of their quota can purchase certificates from accredited suppliers who have generated renewable electricity and obtained and registered certificates to sell on that market.

+Bans and moratoriums

+By February 2024, at least 15% of counties in the United States had imposed bans or other restrictions to prevent construction of wind and solar projects.